 There are many natural pest control solution ideas out there.
 Other than being more environmentally friendly, the most important thing to know about them is that it may take persistence and multiple applications to get the desired results.
 For instance, a blast of water from a hose is often recommended to remove aphids from plants.
 Yes, it can work, but realize that you may have to do it more than once to get rid of them or combine this method with a release of lady bugs to get the aphids under control.
 A non-toxic homemade insecticidal soap is another very popular natural pest control method.
 You can make a simple solution by mixing 5 tablespoons of liquid dish detergent (chlorine-free) in 1 gallon of water.
 Fill a spray bottle with this solution and spray the entire affected plant, especially the undersides of leaves.
 The solution kills them by suffocating them and is ineffective once it dries, so wash plants off within a few hours of application.
 You can spray your plants once a week with this solution but avoid applying it during really hot weather to prevent foliage damage.
 Alternative additional ingredients include crushed garlic or hot pepper which act as a deterrent to future invaders.
 Insecticidal soap is effective against spider mites, aphids, mealybugs, other soft-bodied pests, eggs of pests, and young larvae of pests.

 Time Your Plantings

 There are lots of great choices when it comes to natural ways to treat garden problems.
 There is, however, nothing better than prevention.
-Keeping an eye on the health of plants and cycling of insects in your garden will give you an accurate assessment of what is necessary to maintaing a healthy, beautiful, and productive garden.
-Well-tended gardens are less apt to suffer devestating infestations.
-Walking through your garden at least three times a week, inspecting plants closely, will help you recognize, treat, and prevent problems before they get out of control.
+Keeping an eye on the health of plants and cycling of insects in your garden will give you an accurate assessment of what is necessary to maintain a healthy, beautiful, and productive garden.
+Well-tended gardens are less apt to suffer devastating infestations.
+Walking through your garden a few times a week, inspecting plants closely, will help you recognize, treat, and prevent problems before they get out of control.